 The 5G system shall be able to maintain service continuity of indirect network connection for a remote UE when the communication path to the network changes (i.e. change of one or more of the relay UEs, change of the gNB).

+NOTE: It does not apply to a traffic flow of a remote UE using different indirect network connection paths.